The art therapist uses art to improve your physical and emotional well-being.

-Art therapy is a mental health profession that uses the creative process of art making to improve and enhance the physical, mental and emotional well-being of individuals of all ages.
+Art therapy is a mental health profession that uses the creative process of art making to improve and enhance the physical, mental, and emotional well-being of individuals of all ages.
 Art therapy integrates the fields of human development, visual art (drawing, painting, sculpture, and other art forms), and the creative process with models of counseling and psychotherapy.
-Art therapy is used to assess and treat anxiety, depression, social and emotional difficulties related to disability and illness; trauma and loss; physical, cognitive and neurological problems.
+Art therapy is used to assess and treat anxiety; depression; social and emotional difficulties related to disability and illness; trauma and loss; physical, cognitive, and neurological problems.

-Art Therapy is supported, in part, by the Hess Foundation, the Christopher & Dana Reeve Foundation and by individuals, corporations and other foundations.
+Art Therapy is supported, in part, by the Hess Foundation, the Christopher & Dana Reeve Foundation and by individuals, corporations, and other foundations.